 Rosa Mira Books is entirely self-inflicted.
 Although many play a valuable part in its activities, I take final responsibility.
 However, I’m definitely open to finding a like-minded partner, preferably with PR and entrepreneurial dynamism, who is willing to share the joys and vexations of epublishing for an indeterminate income.
 Enquire in the comments or track me down as you will.

-write the first draft of your manuscript get your project started?
+How long did it take you to write the first draft of your manuscript get your project started?

 From the winter’s night when two stars tangoed across the sky above our house and the idea arrived fully formed (the idea, not how to carry it out) until the launch of Rosa Mira Books, two and a half years.
 The first 18 months I was floundering: I didn’t know a PDF from a Word document and there was little sense of urgency.
 I had a great ally in Carolyn McCurdie, who attended digital seminars with me and brainstormed, but we gained little traction.
 When my job with a traditional publisher ended abruptly at the end of 2009, the wheels began to grip.
 I had a website designed, got the name trademarked, read up, visited business consultants, fretted, negotiated with Dorothee, edited her fine novel, and took the many now-invisible steps that begin a brand new enterprise.
 Rosa Mira Books and The Glass Harmonica were launched together on 11.1.11.

 What other books projects would you compare this story to within your genre one with?

 I seem to be the only publisher in NZ doing just this, although all publishers except those working on heirloom, handbound volumes, are digitising new lists and back-lists and even, if they can retain or regain rights, out-of-print lists.
 I suspect I’m not the only publisher beginning to put out shorter works, like our 10,000-word series of short stories, novellas and essays — catering to the reader’s shortening attention span, true, but also freeing myself to tackle two or thee projects at once; the editing and preparation of a 100,000-word manuscript makes for a long engagement.